 You will be required to submit supporting documentation.
 This could be in the form of a letter of termination from your work, or a medical certificate.
 After you submit your claim for hardship, the lender will assess your application.

-Finally, if your application is approved, your lender may be able to offer a restructured payment plan.
+Finally, if your application is approved, your lender may offer a restructured payment plan.

 Why choose Monzi?